timotah/nvim-config/README.md

 - [ ] prettier lualine
 - [x] adding the html lsp to the htmlangular filetype
 - [x] adding emmet abbreviation ability in html and angularhtml
-- [ ] getting harpoon and maybe prettify the tabs a bit more
 - [x] getting the header of the functions to stick on scrolling, will help with symbol search
 - [x] removing the autopairs extension